Israel Antiquities Authority

 The Israel Antiquities Authority (IAA, רשות העתיקות rashut ha-'atiqot; دائرة آثار إسرائيل, before 1990, the Israel Department of Antiquities) is an independent Israeli governmental authority responsible for enforcing the 1978 Law of Antiquities.
 The IAA regulates excavation and conservation, and promotes research.
-The Director-General is Mr. Eli Escusido, and its offices are housed in the Rockefeller Museum.
+The Director-General is Eli Escusido - sometimes written Eskosido.

-The Israel Antiquities Authority plans to move into a new building for the National Campus for the Archaeology of Israel in Jerusalem, next to the Israel Museum.
+The Jay and Jeanie Schottenstein National Campus for the Archaeology of Israel is the new home of the IAA, located on Museum Hill, in the heart of Jerusalem.The campus is planned on 20,000 square meters between the Israel Museum and the Bible Lands Museum by Architect Moshe Safdie.

+The aim of the National Campus is to exhibit approximately two million ancient artifacts and make them accessible to the public.

+The National Campus serves as a center for research, education, demonstration, display, and explanation of Israel's cultural heritage across its various cultural and religious spectrums, throughout human history.

 History

 The Israel Department of Antiquities and Museums (IDAM) of the Ministry of Education was founded on July 26, 1948, after the establishment of the State of Israel.
 It took over the functions of the Department of Antiquities of the British Mandate in Israel and Palestine.
 Originally, its activities were based on the British Mandate Department of Antiquities ordinances.

 IDAM was the statutory authority responsible for Israel's antiquities and for the administration of small museums.
 Its functions include curation of the state collection of antiquities, storing of the state collection, maintaining a list of registered antiquities sites, inspecting antiquities sites and registering newly discovered sites, conducting salvage and rescue operations of endangered antiquities sites, maintaining an archaeological library (the state library), maintaining an archive.